robisim74/angular-l10n/doc/spec.md

 ## <a name="5"/>5 Lazy loading
 If you use a `Router` in an extended application, you can create an instance of the `TranslationService` with its own translation data for every lazy loaded module/component, as shown:
 ![LazyLoading](images/LazyLoading.png)
-You can create a new instance of `TranslationService` calling the `forChild` method of the module you are using:
+You can create a new instance of `TranslationService` calling the `forChild` method of the module you are using, and configure the service in the component with the new provider:

 ```TypeScript
 @NgModule({
     imports: [